 App Development Companies

-App development companies have become more prevalent than digital product agencies.
-These companies will commonly have offices and staff located in South America or Eastern Europe leveraging large development teams in those locales to produce a high number of apps at a lower cost.
+App development companies have become very prevalent.
+These companies will commonly have offices and staff located in South America, Asia, or Eastern Europe leveraging large development teams in those locales to produce a high number of apps at a lower cost.
 Some app dev shops also staff designers that can help with the app design, but don’t expect them to apply best practices in user experience design, such as running empathy mapping workshops, creating service blueprints, or facilitating user testing.
 They may be able to create aesthetically pleasing apps, but the user experience will likely not be fully evolved or fleshed out due to the weaker UX process.
 Overall, expect more variance in the quality of communication, work output, and governance.
-On the flip side, their cost to create and launch an app can be a fraction of the cost to hire an in-house team or contract a digital product agency.
+On the flip side, their cost to create and launch an app can be a fraction of the cost to hire an in-house team.

-Building a freelance team provides a middle ground between the other three options, and generates some pros and some cons.
+Building a freelance team provides a middle ground between the other options, and comes with its own pros and cons.
 You’re essentially bringing on hired guns that are well versed in working with unfamiliar team members and organizations.
 You can combine local vs. off-shore, and different levels of seniority to fit your needs.
 But beware that there might be an additional burden in establishing and monitoring the project process, as each freelancer comes to the table with their own way of doing things.
 You’ll also need exemplary project management to manage several outside resources simultaneously.
 It’s also not unheard of for freelancers to go dark, which can derail an entire project and could require you to rehire that position and restart the work.
-The cost will be contingent on the seniority and location of the team members but can be less expensive than an in-house team or digital product agency.
+The cost will be contingent on the seniority and location of the team members but can be less expensive than an in-house team.
 Be aware of the risks and the additional overhead required to manage such a team.